cscart/docs/en/developer_guide/api/entities/product_features.rst

 This example request creates a new product with the value of the feature set to *Test*.

-If you successfully create a product, you will receive the ID of the product the in the response.
+If you successfully create a product, you will receive the ID of the product in the response.

 .. code-block:: bash